Overview

-Converging interdisciplinary research and partnerships to advance the mCDR sector
+Converging interdisciplinary research and partnerships to advance research towards responsible and equitable marine carbon dioxide removal.

 Purpose

-CONVERGE CDR is a focused initiative to coordinate, integrate, and resource expertise and activities to advance the responsible and equitable development of the marine carbon dioxide removal (mCDR) sector in Canada.
-Based on the interdisciplinary Convergence Accelerator model, CONVERGE CDR will advance the sector through intentional collaboration across science and data, policy, community engagement, and business strategy.
+CONVERGE CDR is a focused initiative to coordinate, integrate, and resource expertise and activities to advance research towards responsible and equitable marine carbon dioxide removal (mCDR) within Canada.
+Based on the interdisciplinary Convergence Accelerator model, CONVERGE CDR will advance key research that is critical to the sector through intentional collaboration across science and data, policy, community engagement, and economics.

 Academia